Miriam-Hein/pands-project2021/README.md

 ### Python as Data Analytics tool
 <div align="justify">
 Python is a programming language created for scientific computing tasks, which includes the analysis and visualisation of datasets.
 Originally the programming language was not designed for this tasks but due to the large active ecosystem of third party packages such as NumPy, Pandas, Matplotlib, seaborn and many more it is consitently used as a high level data analysation tool.
-It is an open source which is flexible and continuously improving
+It is an open source which is flexible and continuously improving.
 </div>

 #### Libraries